giuper/Blockchain26/01-SinglePayTX/README.md

         goal clerk inspect
 ```

-*Note:* this code works with version 1.16.0 of algosdk
+*Note:* this code works with version 2.11.1 of algosdk, released in October 2025